Last updated on October 19th, 2021 at 08:21 pm

 First and foremost, preparation for a potential disaster is one of the best ways to fight against an attack on your data.
 To that end, it’s important to educate your employees to make them aware of the risks.
 Teach them how to remain vigilant and how to identify threats, as well as how to handle them if they encounter any activity that appears suspicious.

 One of the most common ways a data breach occurs is by an employee accidentally clicking on a suspicious link in a company email.
 Many attachments within those emails contain malicious files or viruses that can essentially steal precious data.
+And with more and more company’s using the cloud for work purposes, you will want to consider using cloud antivirus for your business.

 Use a Solid Firewall